Matthew-Hurrell/viva-la-nacho/README.md

 #### Navigation

 Site navigation is present at all times on every page of the site in the form of footer and header nav bars.
 These navigational elements change depending on whether a user is logged in or not.
-Non logged in users only have access to the home page, recipe detail pages, view all recipe page and the log in and sign up page.
+Non logged in users only have access to the home page, recipe detail pages, view all recipe page and the login and signup page.
 These elements are also fully responsive and the header collapses to become a mobile menu on small screen sizes.
 The header nav features the site logo which is also a link back to the home page.
 It also features a post a recipe button which is distinctly different from the other nav menu items.
-This is to draw the users eye and encourage them to sign up so that they can use this feature.
+This is to draw the user's eye and encourage them to sign up so that they can use this feature.
 All nav menu items feature a scale and underline hover effect.
 Navigation items are active on the current page and the underline remains in place as a visual aid to show the user where they are.

 ![Header Nav Logged In](readme/assets/images/nav-bar-logged-in.png)